spring-media/GraphQLicious/README.md

 )
 ```

-Next, let's embed the `Fragment` into a `Request` that gets the opener image
+Next, let's embed the `Fragment` into a `Request` that gets the opener image.
+**Note:** Argument values that are of type String, are automatically represented with quotes

 ```swift
 let imageContentRequest = Request(